 A Word About Google Fi Device Protection

-The Google Fi device protection will cost you $5 to $7 per month and covers things like: cracked screens, spills, and device malfunctions, and in some cases even theft.
+The Google Fi device protection will cost you about $7 per month and covers things like: cracked screens, spills, and device malfunctions, and in some cases even theft.

 Here is an overview of the device protection rates for some devices.
 To see the whole list, and to learn more, visit Google Fi’s website.